- Blog Post 5 – Audio Profile (Raw and Edited) Due Tonight by 11:59 p.m. Submit blog URL to WyoCourses.

 - Avoid “clickbait” which is perceived as a marketing ploy and game to people.

 - Do not tweet too much of one side of an argument.
 It appears as if you are promoting them.
 Be balanced, even with Twitter content and attention.

-- Do not use too many hashtags (limit to two).
+- Do not use too many hashtags.
 It drowns the message.

 - Use images and videos if they add to the content.
 No stock photos or mundane photos.